 After you brush, floss, and gently rinse your mouth, use a flashlight or your phone to inspect the wound site for symptoms of dry socket.
 If you see bone, nerves, or a never-ending stream of blood, it’s time to consult with your oral surgeon in case of a dry socket.

 Symptoms of Dry Socket

-One of the most common ways to tell if you have dry socket is to look into your mouth with a mirror.
-If, when you’re looking into your mouth, you see a bone where your tooth was before the tooth extraction, then probably have a dry socket.
+Aside from substantial pain, one of the most common ways to tell if you have a dry socket is by looking into your mouth with a mirror.
+You probably have a dry socket if you see a visible bone where your tooth was before the extraction or can’t stop the excessive bleeding.